 You should always look for opportunities to expand your customer base or clientele.
 This said it is always advisable to profile your prospective clients.
-If possible, get to know them first hand of their liking and preference.
+If possible, get to know them the first hand of their liking and preference.
 This increases the chances of impressing them.
 Once a client understands that you understand their needs, the higher the chances of you retaining them and even getting a referral from them.

 4. Channel your income sources into other investments

 Just as mentioned above, your business might be time-based or not.
 But the fact still remains.
 You need to understand you can’t just rely on one business or source of income forever.
-It is very important to invest your money wisely into other industry.
+It is very important to invest your money wisely in other industries.
 As youth every day you let your cash locked in a bank account is a wasted opportunity gone.
 I am not a business pro nor is Martin, but opportunities are better utilized when still young.